Glasgow Airport: Post-2000

 Future growth is hampered by the airport's location, which is constrained by the M8 motorway to the south, the town of Renfrew to the east and the River Clyde to the north.
 At present the areas of Drumchapel, Clydebank, Bearsden, Foxbar, Faifley and Linwood all sit directly underneath the approach paths into the airport, meaning that further increases in traffic may be politically sensitive.
 The airport is challenged by Edinburgh Airport, which now serves a wider range of European destinations and has grown to overtake Glasgow as Scotland's busiest airport.

-The Scottish Executive announced in 2002 that a rail line – known as the Glasgow Airport Rail Link (GARL) – would be built from Glasgow Central station to Glasgow Airport.
+The Scottish Government announced in 2002 that a rail line – known as the Glasgow Airport Rail Link (GARL) – would be built from Glasgow Central station to Glasgow Airport.
 The rail link was to be completed by 2012 with the first trains running early in 2013.
 In 2009, however, it was announced by the Scottish Government that the plan had been cancelled.

 Currently, the airport is easily accessible by road due with direct access to the adjoining M8 motorway.
-It is also served by a frequent bus service, the Glasgow Airport Express, which operates services to city centre.
+It is also served by a frequent bus service, the Glasgow Airport Express, which operates services to the city centre.
 The service is run by First Glasgow and all buses feature leather seats, USB charging ports and free WiFi.
 The airport is home to the Scottish regional airline Loganair, previously a Flybe franchise operator, who have their head office located on site.
 British Airways has a maintenance hangar at the airport, capable of carrying out overhaul work on Airbus A320, as well as a cargo facility.

-The Royal Air Force also has a unit based within the airport – The Universities of Glasgow and Strathclyde Air Squadron – to provide flying training to university students who plan to join the RAF.
+The RAF also has a unit based within the airport – The Universities of Glasgow and Strathclyde Air Squadron – to provide flying training to university students who plan to join the RAF.

-In 2007, Glasgow became the second-busiest airport in Scotland as passenger numbers were surpassed by those at Edinburgh Airport.
+In 2007 Glasgow became the second-busiest airport in Scotland as passenger numbers were surpassed by those at Edinburgh Airport.

+2007 terrorist attack

 On 30 June 2007, a day after the failed car bomb attacks in London, an attack at Glasgow International Airport occurred.
 A flaming Jeep Cherokee was driven into the entrance of Main Terminal.
-Two men, one alight, fled the vehicle before being apprehended by a combination of police officers, airport security officers and witnesses.
-One of the men died in the following months due to injuries sustained in the attack.
-New barriers and security measures have been added to prevent a similar incident from taking place.
+Two men, one alight, fled the vehicle before being apprehended by a group of police officers, airport security officers and witnesses.
+One of the men died in the following months due to his injuries.
+New barriers and security measures have since been added.

+Airline expansion

 Icelandair temporarily moved its base of operations from Keflavík International Airport to Glasgow due to the 2010 eruptions of Eyjafjallajökull.

-On 10 April 2014, Emirates operated an Airbus A380 to Glasgow to celebrate the 10th anniversary of the Glasgow - Dubai route, and was the first time an A380 had visited a Scottish airport.
+On 10 April 2014 the airline Emirates operated an Airbus A380 to Glasgow to celebrate the 10th anniversary of the Glasgow–Dubai route, and was the first time an A380 had visited a Scottish airport.